IghodaloEllis/Uzazi/README.md

 We may not end up using every library and framework listed, but we're keeping our options open for input from contributors.
 Don't worry if no **JUJU** we'll NOT sleep on this one cause we Love💟 it.
 Working with AI is not as easy as you think because you have to know what to tell AI to do.

+***NOTE: NOT Testing Codes yet until we've made a very good start but CodeQL workflow run say All good so far.***

 ## AI-Powered Personalized Learning Platform
 ## Problem